 The success of the Youth and Recreational Programming project is measured by the number of organizations involved and the number of youth served.
 Additionally, at the end of each program year, the city asks participants to complete a program satisfaction survey.
 Results of the survey are used to inform program and funding awards in future years.
-Since beginning the Youth and Recreational Programming project, the city has partnered with 111 different organizations to serve 53,373 youth in the community.
-As measured by the participant survey, program satisfaction is at 90%.
+Since beginning the Youth and Recreational Programming project, the city has partnered with 184 different organizations to serve nearly 100,000 youth in the community.
+As measured by the annual participant survey, program satisfaction is at or above 92% consistently.